cnlohr/ch32v003fun/examples/systick_irq/README.md

 IRQ handler.
 Some of the IRQ examples from the WCH HAL library have slightly different syntax to make use of a fast IRQ mode but which is not compatible with generic RISC-V GCC so that feature is not used here.

+# Use
+Connect LEDs (with proper current limit resistors) to GPIO pins C0, D0, D4 and a 3.3V logic level serial terminal to PD5.
+The LEDs will flash and an incrementing count will be printed to the serial port at rates that are controlled by the Systick IRQ.